Connect an MXChip IoT DevKit device to your Azure IoT Central application

 - A DevKit device.

-- An IoT Central application created from the Preview application template.
-You can follow the steps in Create an IoT Plug and Play application.
+- An IoT Central application.
+You can follow the steps in Create an IoT Central application.

 Get device connection details

-In your Azure IoT Central application, select the Device Templates tab and select New.
-In the section of Use a preconfigured device template, choose MXChip IoT DevKit from the list.
-And choose Next: Customize and Create.
+In your Azure IoT Central application, select the Device Templates tab and select + New.
+In the section Use a preconfigured device template, select MXChip IoT DevKit.

-Select Devices tab, in the devices list, select MXChip IoT DevKit and select New to create a new device from Device Template.
+Select Devices tab.
+In the devices list, select MXChip IoT DevKit and select + New to create a new device from the template.